 The numbers support this.
 Research shows that 75% of a group of surveyed individuals would pick their banking service provider based on positive customer experience.

 This clearly indicates that providing great customer service is critical for customer retention in banks and financial institutions.
 Yet, most of them fail to do so and face numerous challenges in serving their customers.

 Finance and banking are all about trust.
 By delivering class-leading customer service and offering relevant and meaningful financial advice, financial institutions can go a long way in improving customer loyalty.

 Providing customers with all the attention they need might seem difficult at first, primarily because it may seem like it needs more costs involving personnel and operations.
-However, in today’s technology-driven world, financial institutions can leverage technology to take the pressure off overburdened reps and saving time and money.
+However, in today’s technology-driven world, financial institutions can leverage technology to take the pressure off overburdened reps and save time and money.

 But how can they leverage technology to improve customer service?
 Before we answer that, let us look at some of the common problems that plague customer service at financial institutions.

 Table of Contents